 Urvi Bhagi is an eLearning consultant, advising instructors on pedagogy in virtual environments.
 She frequently writes on STEM – Science, Technology, Engineering and Math education.
 Because these areas are deeply intertwined and play a crucial role in how students learn, she consults instructors on how to increase effectiveness and engagement in online sessions.
 She has served as an e-learning consultant with AssignmentHelp.net researching about latest trends in e-learning and education technology.
 In addition, she contributes on prestigious eLearning websites and blogs as an author.

 Urvi will be presenting a webinar on ‘7 Best Practices to Become a Great Online Tutor’ on April 27, at 1 pm EST, in association with WizIQ.
 She will share her experiences of teaching online and the practices she swears by.
-You can save your seat by clicking on the button below:

 Last week, she spoke with Arpit – Sr. Online Marketing Executive, on constantly changing educational scenario and challenges that online educators face.

 Arpit: There’s a great deal of difference between online and offline teaching – the environment, the course content, course length, medium of instruction.
 Naturally, these two would use different strategies.
 To be effective in the new and ever-changing digital environment, aspiring online teachers will need to develop a different skill-set.
 They cannot rely on the same skills that they used in a traditional classroom.
 How important is this change?
 And how challenging can it be?

 Urvi: It is wrong to assume that online tutoring is simply about having a tutor deliver instructions to the students over internet.
 Online tutoring has grown in response to the changing demographics of present day learners as well as their changing learning needs.
 Online Tutoring is not a means to horizontally displace the traditional classrooms but in fact can effectively become vertically linked to it as well.